 Some workplace accidents occur due to an employer disregarding their employees health and safety duties.
 If a death at work occurs the health and safety executive should investigate the accident circumstances as well as the coroner at the deceased’s inquest.

 Sometimes an employer can be found criminally liable for an employee’s death.

-Click accident at work to see the page I have written explaining how to make a work accident claim.
+See our accident at work claims process article setting out how to make a work accident claim.

-Click sport injury to see the page I have written setting out various types of sports injury and how best to make a compensation claim.
+See our sport injury guide setting out various types of sports injury and how best to make a compensation claim.
 In the UK some sports can be quite dangerous, such as rugby or horse riding, and can lead to a fatality to the accident victim.

 An act of violence can cause death – in such cases a claim for criminal injury compensation should be made.

-Click criminal injury to see how to make a claim for criminal injuries in the UK.
+See our criminal injury compensation article to know how to make a claim for criminal injuries in the UK.

 You have learned which accidents can commonly cause death in the UK and when such accidents give rise to a fatal accident claim for compensation.